Advertiser Disclosure

 People always like a discount, so let the client know if you do give one.
 This way, you can earn their appreciation, which might translate to faster payment and maybe even repeat business.

-Consider Giving A Discount For Prompt Payment & Charge Interest For Late Payment
+Give Discounts For Prompt Payment & Charge Interest For Late Payments

 Related to the above, you might set out a policy where you always provide a discount if you receive your payment within, say, 10 days of sending the invoice but also charge a penalty for delayed payment.
 This incentive can get you paid faster.
 But if you wish to charge a penalty, check your state’s usury laws to make sure you’re not in violation.